wzh176/Ge-Bulk-Bandstructure-VASP/README.md

 POTCAR : Pseudo-Potential File used by VASP  (NOTE THAT, one should obtain a license from VASP official website)

 The calculation flow is shown as below,
-1. Structure Relaxation with considering HSE06
+1. Structure Relaxation with considering HSE06.
-2. The static self consistant calculation with considering HSE06
+2. The static self consistant calculation with considering HSE06.
 3. Prepare the KPOINTS file by using "vaspkit"
-4. Band structure calculation with considering HSE06
+4. Band structure calculation with considering HSE06.

 For the details, please refer to script_for_job_submission.sh

+The author thanks Dr. Tang gang for his enthusiastic help and professional instruction.